im57ill57anding/im57ill57anding/README.md

+### Hi there 👋

-### Hi, I'm Arsen, a computer science student from Kazakhstan.
+My name is Arsen, a computer science student from Kazakhstan.
 Here's some info about me!

 ⚡ Work experience: <br>
 - **Software Engineer Intern at Huawei** - [October 2022 - March 2023]